dsilksmith/my-fitness-app/README.md

 ## Project Status

-**Prototype Complete:** The application has full Create, Read, and Delete (CRD) functionality, local data persistence, and a simple data visualization feature.
+**CRUD Prototype Complete:** The application has full Create, Read, Update, and Delete (CRUD) functionality, local data persistence, and a simple data visualization feature.

 ***

 ## Features

-* **Log Workouts:** Add new workouts by specifying the type (e.g., Running, Cycling), distance, duration, and date.
+* **Log Workouts:** Add new workouts by specifying the type, distance, duration, and date.
 * **View Workout List:** See a dynamically updated list of all logged workouts.
+* **Update Existing Workouts:** Modify the details of any previously logged workout.
 * **Delete Workouts:** Remove any workout from the list with a single click.
-* **Persistent Storage:** All data is saved in the browser's `localStorage`, so your workouts are still there even after you close the page.
+* **Persistent Storage:** All data is saved in the browser's `localStorage`.
-* **Data Visualization:** A simple bar chart, drawn with the HTML5 Canvas, displays the distances of your last five activities.
+* **Data Visualization:** A simple bar chart visualizes recent activity.

 ***